alexfernandez/alexfernandez.github.io/2019/devops-on-the-cheap.md

 I thought to myself that the task could not be that hard.
 In essence what I wanted was simple enough: something that run a build each time a commit was pushed.
+More bells and whistles could be added later.

 So with the help of my colleagues at Influencity
 (who were bravely placating the beast delivering product) I started building a prototype.

+I have used Node.js for DevOps work for many years now.
+I have to say I am quite happy with it: it runs reliably, code can be written very quickly and there are libraries for everything.

 ## Assessment